Educational day-care centre, Dielsdorf

 The form of the building follows the edge of the slope, thereby creating a specific context and blending optimally into the landscape.
 At the same time, it adopts the orientation of the surrounding buildings and the main edges defined by the urban structure.

 The orientation of the building together with clerestory windows ensures optimal natural lighting.
 Attractive, accessible routes and simple layout allow excellent orientation and circulation.
-The outdoor spaces are differentiated, for instance there is a generous terrace in front of the assembly hall, as well as a small interior courtyard.
+The outdoor spaces are differentiated, for instance, there is a generous terrace in front of the assembly hall, as well as a small interior courtyard.

 The activities rooms are connected by individual access niches and allow for flexible furnishing.
-The use of ecological materials, such as wood and the gabions at the base floor level that allow light to enter, ensures a well-balanced atmosphere and provide a pleasant place for the people with cerebral palsy to pass the time.
+The use of ecological materials, such as wood and the gabions at the base floor level that allow light to enter, ensures a well-balanced atmosphere and provides a pleasant place for people with cerebral palsy to pass the time.

 Credits